addianto/sitodo/docs/index.md

 -  Apply a workflow when using a version control system such as [Git][]
--  Develop a simple Web application using Java programming language and Spring Boot framework backed by a relational database (e.g. PostgreSQL) for data persistence
+-  Develop a simple Web application using Java programming language and Spring Boot framework backed by a relational database.
 -  Create tests for verifying the Web application in different levels, such as unit test, integration test, and functional test
 -  Set up a Continuous Integration/Continuous Deployment (CI/CD) pipeline using